kjbenk/show-stock-quotes/readme.txt

 == Changelog ==

+= 2.3.0 =
+* UPDATED: Compatible with WordPress 4.3.1

 = 2.2.4 =
--   Re-branded plugin to 99 Robots
+* Re-branded plugin to 99 Robots

 = 2.2.3 =
--	Fixed bug with displaying stock data
+* Fixed bug with displaying stock data

 = 2.2.2 =
--	Fixed some styling issues
+* Fixed some styling issues

 = 2.2.1 =
--	Minor Updates
+* Minor Updates

 = 2.2 =
--	Fixed bug with price not showing up if price is over $1,000
+* Fixed bug with price not showing up if price is over $1,000

 = 2.1.1 =
--	Compatible with WordPress 4.1
+* Compatible with WordPress 4.1

 = 2.1 =
--	Added a fourth column in stock details for the change in percent
+* Added a fourth column in stock details for the change in percent

 = 2.0.8 =
--	Fixed issue with plugin registration function
+* Fixed issue with plugin registration function

 = 2.0.7 =
--	Fixed minor bug with ajax call
+* Fixed minor bug with ajax call

 = 2.0.6 =
--	Fixed minor bug with browser support issues
+* Fixed minor bug with browser support issues

 = 2.0.5 =
--	Supports WordPress 4.0
+* Supports WordPress 4.0

 = 2.0.4 =
--	Fixed minor bug
+* Fixed minor bug

 = 2.0.3 =
--	Changed API because of Terms of Service discrepency.
+* Changed API because of Terms of Service discrepancy.

 = 2.0.2 =
--	Fixed bug with stock change color and rounding errors.
+* Fixed bug with stock change color and rounding errors.

 = 2.0.1 =
--	Fixed bug with that didn’t show stock quotes for some instances.
+* Fixed bug with that didn’t show stock quotes for some instances.

 = 2.0 =
--	Added RSS support
+* Added RSS support
--	Also added links to all stocks
+* Also added links to all stocks

 = 1.5 =
--	Fixed bug with multiple portfolios
+* Fixed bug with multiple portfolios

 = 1.4.1 =
--	Fixed minor bug
+* Fixed minor bug

 = 1.4 =
--	Option to change price color from normal (same color as ticker) to same color as change (green or red).
+* Option to change price color from normal (same color as ticker) to same color as change (green or red).

 = 1.3.1 =
--	Rounds to the nearest second decimal place.
+* Rounds to the nearest second decimal place.
--	Fixed minor bug that affected the price retrieval of some indices.
+* Fixed minor bug that affected the price retrieval of some indices.

 = 1.3 =
--	Fixed bug that affected the retrieval of index quotes.
+* Fixed bug that affected the retrieval of index quotes.

 = 1.2.1 =
--	Fixed minor bug
+* Fixed minor bug

 = 1.2 =
--	Fixed widget to fit the entire sidebar.
+* Fixed widget to fit the entire sidebar.

 = 1.1 =
--	Results are now responsive.
+* Results are now responsive.
--	Also, data is retrieved unsing an aync function so plugin will not affect page load time.
+* Also, data is retrieved unsing an aync function so plugin will not affect page load time.
--	Add up to 20 stocks!
+* Add up to 20 stocks!

 = 1.0 =
-Initial release
+* Initial release :)